Woodrow Wilson: Red Scare and Palmer Raids

-Following the Bolshevik Revolution in Russia and similar attempts in Germany and Hungary, many Americans feared the possibility of terrorism in the United States.
+Following the Bolshevik Revolution in Russia and similar revolutionary attempts in Germany and Hungary, many Americans feared the possibility of terrorism in the United States.
 Such concerns were inflamed by the bombings in April 1919 when anarchists mailed 38 bombs to prominent Americans; one person was killed but most packages were intercepted.
-Nine more mail bombs were sent in June; injuring several people.
+Nine more mail bombs were sent in June, injuring several people.
 Fresh fears combined with a patriotic national mood sparking the "First Red Scare" in 1919.
 Attorney General Palmer from November 1919 to January 1920 launched the Palmer Raids to suppress radical organizations.
 Over 10,000 people were arrested and 556 aliens were deported, including Emma Goldman.
 Palmer's activities met resistance from the courts and some senior administration officials.
 No one told Wilson what Palmer was doing.
-Later in 1920 the Wall Street bombing on September 16, killed 40 and injured hundreds in the deadliest terrorist attack on American soil up to that point.
-Anarchists took credit and promised more violence to come; they escaped capture.
+Later in 1920, the Wall Street bombing on September 16 killed 40 and injured hundreds in the deadliest terrorist attack on American soil up to that point.
+Anarchists took credit and promised more violence; they escaped capture.

 Prohibition and women's suffrage

-Prohibition developed as an unstoppable reform during the war, but the Wilson administration played only a minor role.
+Prohibition developed as an unstoppable reform during World War I, but the Wilson administration played only a minor role.
 The Eighteenth Amendment passed Congress and was ratified by the states in 1919.
 In October 1919, Wilson vetoed the Volstead Act, legislation designed to enforce Prohibition, but his veto was overridden by Congress.

-Wilson personally opposed women's suffrage in 1911 because he believed women lacked the public experience needed to be good voters.
+Wilson opposed women's suffrage in 1911 because he believed women lacked the public experience needed to be good voters.
 The actual evidence of how women voters behaved in the western states changed his mind, and he came to feel they could indeed be good voters.
-He did not speak publicly on the issue except to echo the Democratic Party position that suffrage was a state matter, primarily because of strong opposition in the white South to Black voting rights.
+He did not speak publicly on the issue except to echo the Democratic Party position that suffrage was a state matter, primarily because of strong opposition in the white South to black voting rights.

 In a 1918 speech before Congress, Wilson for the first time backed a national right to vote: "We have made partners of the women in this war....Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege and right?"
 The House passed a constitutional amendment providing for women's suffrage nationwide, but this stalled in the Senate.
 Wilson continually pressured the Senate to vote for the amendment, telling senators that its ratification was vital to winning the war.
 The Senate finally approved it in June 1919, and the requisite number of states ratified the Nineteenth Amendment in August 1920.